Learn

 Stricter training and experience requirements for practitioners

 The guidelines now require registered health practitioners to have appropriate, procedure specific education, training and experience before performing cosmetic procedures.
-For registered nurses wanting to expand their scope of practice into cosmetic injectables, a minimum of 12 months of full time general nursing practice is now required before they can perform these procedures.
+For registered nurses wanting to expand their scope of practice into aesthetic treatments, a minimum of 12 months of full time general nursing practice is now required before they can perform these procedures.
 Ongoing continuing professional development in cosmetic procedures is also mandatory.

 This is significant context when choosing a practitioner.
 Experience and clinical background matter.
-Corey Anderson has been AHPRA registered since January 1996 (NMW0001047575), bringing nearly three decades of registered nursing experience to every consultation.
+Corey Anderson has been AHPRA registered since January 1996, bringing nearly three decades of registered nursing experience to every consultation.
 You can verify his registration at any time on the AHPRA public register.

 Stricter advertising standards

 For patients, this means advertising you see from compliant clinics should be noticeably more clinical and less aspirational in tone.
-If you encounter a clinic whose advertising makes dramatic claims, uses influencer content or implies guaranteed results, these are now not just poor practice signals but non compliant under the new guidelines.
+If you encounter a clinic whose advertising makes dramatic claims, uses influencer content or implies clinically assessed $1, these are now not just poor practice signals but non compliant under the new guidelines.

 A 7-day cooling off period for under-18s